Jianghanxiao/taichi_dem/README.md

 # Engineering quantitative DEM simulation using Taichi DEM

+Won the 1st prize and most popular prize in Taichi DEM code optimization competition!
+See: https://forum.taichi-lang.cn/t/topic/2975 (in Chinese)

 A complete implementation of DEM in Taichi Lang from engineering perspective.

 ![](Demos/carom/carom.gif)